Research

 2. Evolutionary origins of synovial joints and teeth in vertebrates

-Using comparative histology, micro-CT imaging, and phylogenetic analysis, we traced the evolutionary origins of synovial joints—the lubricated articulations critical for vertebrate locomotion—to the last common ancestor of jawed vertebrates.
-This work, published in PLoS Biology (2025), resolved a long-standing question about when and why these joints first evolved.
-Another study, published in Nature (2025), showed the co-evolution of vertebrate teeth and sensory exoskeletons.
+Using comparative histology, micro-CT imaging, and phylogenetic analysis, we traced the evolutionary origins of synovial joints, which are the lubricated articulations critical for vertebrate locomotion, to the last common ancestor of jawed vertebrates.
+This work, published in resolved a long-standing question about when these joints first evolved.
+Another study showed the co-evolution of vertebrate teeth and sensory exoskeletons.

 Publications: Sharma, Haridy & Shubin (2025), PLoS Biology; Haridy, Norris, Fabbri, Nanglu, Sharma et al. (2025), Nature.